-San Francisco Planning is responsible for the City’s comprehensive planning and policy direction regarding land use and community development.
-We seek to foster places that are livable, inclusive, sustainable, and economically vital by guiding and managing growth at both the neighborhood and citywide level.
-Through extensive engagement and dialogue with community stakeholders and other public agencies, we consider issues related to land use, housing, design, historic preservation, public space, community facilities, transportation, and economic development.
+The Land Use and Community Planning team at San Francisco Planning is responsible for the City’s comprehensive planning and policy efforts that determine how land in San Francisco is developed and used.
+This work aims to create a city that is livable, inclusive, sustainable, and economically vital by guiding and managing growth at both the neighborhood and citywide level.
+Through extensive engagement with community stakeholders and other public agencies, we consider issues related to land use, housing, design, historic preservation, public space, community facilities, transportation, and economic development.

-Planning engages in policy development and comprehensive planning in several ways: citywide land use and development policy, including engagement at the regional level; working with communities to craft comprehensive area plans for specific neighborhoods; and crafting site-specific master plans for large development sites.
+Planning develops policies and comprehensive plans in several ways: citywide land use and development policy, including engagement at the regional level; working with communities to craft comprehensive area plans for specific neighborhoods; and site-specific master plans for large development sites.
 These efforts look at today’s needs as well as those of the long-term, 25 years and further in the future.

 - Greater SoMa Community Facility Needs Assessment